This site requires a more recent version of Adobe Flash Player to function properly.

 Facebook Text & Display Ads

-- Page Views per User per month: We expect Page Views per User to increase from around 1,200 per month in 2011 to over 1,500 per month by the end of Trefis forecast period.
-Facebook has taken a few initiatives of late to improve the engagement on its site.
-This includes innovative products like the recently launched Timeline, as well as the inclusion of more digital content driven by content partners like Spotify and The Washington Post.
-However, competitors like Google+ could also lead to a reduction in Facebook's user engagement, especially if subscribers find other/better alternatives to connect online.
-If page views per user per month increase to around 1,800 in the long term, there could be a 10% upside to our price estimate.
-However, the same stock could see a 10% downside if page views drop to around 1,300 in the same period.
+- Revenue per Page View: We expect Facebook's Revenue per Page View (RPM, per thousand views) to rise from around $0.42 in 2013 to about $1.17 by the end of Trefis forecast period.
+Facebook has taken a few initiatives off late to improve the engagement on its site.
+These include Timeline, Graph Search, News Feed ads, seamless integration with third-party content providers, integration of Instagram, Spotify and Netflix.
+However, increasing competition could also negatively impact Facebook's user engagement, especially if subscribers find other/better alternatives to connect online.
+If Facebook's RPM grows to $1.40, there could be 15% upside to our price estimate.
+On the other hand, there could be 10% downside if the figure increases to only about $1.00.

 Facebook is the world's most popular social network that helps people connect with family and friends.
 The company makes money primarily through display advertising, which it provides to advertisers by targeting specific demographics based on their information posted on Facebook.
 In addition, Facebook facilitates the purchase of virtual goods in games and applications running on Facebook's platform, charging a transaction fee on each virtual good purchased.
-Facebook is also expected to enter the physical goods market considering the steep growth expected in social e-commerce.
+Facebook is also making inroads into the physical goods market considering the steep growth expected in social e-commerce.

 We believe that the Text & Display Ads business is the primary source of value for Facebook for the following reason: